TurboGears/tg2docs/docs/building_docs.rst

 We also need Sphinx_ which enables us to generate html from the rst files.
 However, the documentation uses newer features of sphinx only found in the development branch, right now.
-So, we get the source using mercurial.
+So, we get the source using Mercurial_.

 .. code-block:: bash